 How long will it take to port my phone number to Ting?

 On average, transfers of mobile phone numbers take 2-24 hours.
-If you're transferring a land line or Google Voice number, it will take 5-7 days.
+If you're transferring a land line or Google Voice or other VOIP number, it will take 5-7 days.

 How will I know if there’s a problem with my number transfer?

 Problems with number ports usually stem from information not matching up with your existing carrier.
 If we run into a problem while porting your phone number over to Ting, we'll email you to let you know.
 This article also outlines what to do if there's a problem.

 What happens to my current wireless service after I transfer my wireless number to Ting?

 If there was only one number in your account, it will automatically be cancelled.

 Do I need to cancel my current service to complete the number transfer to Ting?